Blended and Stepfamily Counseling in Chicago

 Stepfamily, Blended Families, Stepparents, Remarried Couples or Committed Partners

-On this page, we’ll look at how stepfamily counseling helps stepfamilies, stepparents, remarried couples or committed partners.
-Whether you or your partner became a stepparent due to divorce, remarriage, a new committed relationship, or death of a spouse, stepfamily counseling can support you through the challenges you’ll encounter.
-You don’t have to do it alone to build a strong foundation for a stepfamily.
+Whether you or your partner became a stepparent due to divorce, remarriage, a new committed relationship, or the death of a spouse, stepfamily counseling can support you through the challenges you’ll face.

 Integrating families can be difficult to navigate and stressful for both adults and children.
 Every family is different, so there isn’t one textbook way to bring new families together harmoniously.
 That’s why speaking to someone about your unique stepfamily can be extremely helpful.
-Couples counseling can help stepfamilies reduce friction between family members and develop mutual respect for one another.
-Counseling can help you as a couple, or individually, become a strong unit to weather the storms that inevitably occur in a stepfamily situation.
+Couples counseling helps stepfamilies reduce friction between family members and develop mutual respect for one another.
+It also helps you and your partner become a strong unit to weather the storms that inevitably occur in a stepfamily situation.

 Tips to Manage a Stepfamily Integration